Metro looks to employee vaccinations as milestone in moving toward recovery

-But officials also sounded a note of optimism: Next month, thousands of Metro’s front-line employees are expected to become eligible for vaccinations, boosting recovery efforts for the region and the transit system, which has lost tens of thousands of riders daily amid the pandemic.
+But Metro officials also sounded a note of optimism: Next month, thousands of the agency’s front-line employees are expected to become eligible for vaccinations, boosting recovery efforts for the region and the transit system, which has lost tens of thousands of riders daily amid the pandemic.

 After widespread vaccinations — among employees and members of the public — Metro officials say the agency will be poised to increase train and bus service to levels comparable to early March, before the pandemic struck the region.